Quasi-fibered boundary pseudodifferential operators: Parametrix construction of Dirac operators

-\end{assumption} \begin{remark} The main result of \cite{KR0} is to show that the family \eqref{su.7c} is invertible in a suitable pseudodifferential calculus provided \cite[Assumption~7.1]{KR0} holds.
-The condition \eqref{su.7f} is there to ensure that \cite[Theorem~8.1]{KR0} can be applied as well. \end{remark} \begin{remark} If $\eth_{\QFB}$ is an Hodge-deRham operator, then for each fiber of $\phi_i:H_i\to S_i$, the operator $\eth_{v,i}$ corresponds to a direct sum of Hodge-deRham operators.
-In particular, if $H_i$ is maximal or submaximal, then the dimension of its $L^2$ kernel is finite dimensional and topological by Hodge theory and \cite{HHM2004}.
-Hence, the assumption that the fiberwise $L^2$ kernel of $\ker\eth_{v,i}$ form a finite rank vector bundle $\ker \eth_{v,i}\to S_i$ is automatic. \end{remark}
+\end{assumption} \begin{remark} If $\eth_{\QFB}$ is an Hodge-deRham operator, then for each fiber of $\phi_i:H_i\to S_i$, the operator $\eth_{v,i}$ corresponds to a direct sum of Hodge-deRham operators.
+In particular, if $H_i$ is maximal, then the dimension of its $L^2$ kernel is finite dimensional by Hodge theory.
+Similarly, if $H_i$ is \textbf{submaximal}, that is, if the fibers of $\phi_i$ are manifolds with boundary, then the dimension of its $L^2$ kernel is finite dimensional and topological by \cite{HHM2004}.
+Hence, in both cases, the assumption that the fiberwise $L^2$ kernel of $\ker\eth_{v,i}$ form a finite rank vector bundle $\ker \eth_{v,i}\to S_i$ is automatic. \end{remark}

 Using the fiberwise $\QFB$ metric on fibers of $\phi_i: H_i\to S_i$ induced by $g_{\QFB}$ and the bundle metric $E$, we can define the family of fiberwise orthogonal $L^2$ projections